mikblack/hpgp-basics/chr5-locating-novel-regions.md

 78332
 ```

-It also gives the following error (in addition ot the correct answer):
+It also gives the following error (in addition to the correct answer):

 ```
 cat: write error: Broken pipe